Sources: Office for National Statistics, Nationwide; January average figures (Nationwide House Price Index Q1 1977)

 Many investment products including funds, which package a range of assets to try and achieve a stated objective, will suit particular priorities.
 Some specifically aim to provide investors with an income that rises and falls in line with inflation – or with returns that beat it.

 Investing money carries costs, of course, but these could end up looking very good value if your investments deliver on their potential, helping you to realise your long-term financial goals.

 So long as inflation continues to outpace the interest rates on offer from the banks, keeping too much of your savings in cash threatens to leave you and your family gradually worse off in the future.
 When savings are hard won, this is a risk worth weighing up.

 The views expressed in this document should not be taken as a recommendation, advice or forecast.
 We are unable to give financial advice.
 If you are unsure about the suitability of your investment, speak to your financial adviser.

-When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance and that the value of investments, and the income from them, will fluctuate.
-This will cause the fund price to fall as well as rise and you may not get back the original amount you invested.
+When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance and that the value of the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.